quantiacs/documentation/en/source/reference/evaluation.md

 than the evaluation of a stateless strategy (which does not use states), because the evaluator cannot parallelize the running of iterations.

-### Stateful Multi-pass Backtest ML
+### Stateful multi-pass backtest ML

 [LSTM Neural Network for Predicting Stock Price Movements using State](https://github.com/quantiacs/strategy-ml_lstm_state/blob/master/strategy.ipynb)

-This repository provides an example of using the **backtest_ml** function with **state**, calculating complex indicators, dynamically selecting stocks for trading, and implementing basic risk management measures, such as normalizing and reducing large positions.
+This repository shows how to use the **backtest_ml** function with **state**.
+It covers complex indicators, dynamic stock selection, and basic risk management (normalizing and reducing large positions).
 It also includes recommendations for submitting strategies to the competition.

 ## Statistics

-### Calculating Statistics
+### Calculating statistics

-For estimating the profitability of our algorithm we measure the Sharpe ratio, the most important and popular metric.
+To estimate the profitability of our algorithm we measure the Sharpe ratio, a widely used metric.
 We use the annualized Sharpe ratio and assume that there are ≈252 trading days on average per year.
 The annualized Sharpe ratio must be larger than 0.7 at submission time for the In-Sample test.
 The In-Sample period depends on the competition
 kind: